 A Little Cash Back Math

-However, one of the best features of the Green Dot Prepaid Visa is that the entire monthly fee can be waived if you load $1,000 or more during the prior month.
+However, one of the best features of the Green Dot Prepaid Visa is that Green Dot waives the monthly fee if you load $1,000 or more during the prior month.
 So, if you plan to load that much, through direct deposit or otherwise, the Green Dot Prepaid Visa won’t cost anything in monthly fees.

-The cash back card doesn’t provide a way to waive the monthly fee.
+The cashback card doesn’t provide a way to waive the monthly fee.
 You’re paying $9.95 per month no matter what.
 That means you’ll always pay $119.40 per year in monthly fees.
-Even if you max out the cash back benefit of $100, you’ve stilled paid a net amount of $19.40.
+Even if you max out the cashback benefit of $100, you’ve still paid a net amount of $19.40.

 Green Dot Cash Back vs. Green Dot

 So, is there a place in your wallet for the Green Dot Cash Back Visa?
 Well, if you’ve decided on a Green Dot card but won’t load enough each month to consistently waive the fee, then maybe.
-You really need to consider how much you’ll use the card for purchases each month.
-If you’ll spend more than $40 per month, then the Cash Back version will actually be cheaper over the course of the year.
+You need to consider how much you’ll use the card for purchases each month.
+If you’ll spend more than $40 per month, then the Cash Back version will be cheaper.

 But one of the reasons we like the Green Dot card in the first place is the opportunity to waive the monthly fee.
 It makes the card pretty competitive for those that can qualify to waive the monthly fee.
 If you’re one of those, the plain old Green Dot Visa is your better choice.